-A well-balanced Hatha Yoga or a Yin Yoga practice can calm down the nervous system, which can reduce the chances of going into a seizure or stop the seizure before it becomes full blown.
+A well-balanced Hatha Yoga or a Yin Yoga practice can calm down the nervous system, which can reduce the chances of going into a seizure and might even help to stop the seizure before it becomes full-blown.

 Seizures can happen at any time and for no apparent reason.
 Therefore as a yoga teacher you should be informed if a student suffers from epilepsy.
 Most people will share this kind of information with you, however to be on the safe side, consider having all new students fill in a basic admission form.
 In this form, you ask for any injuries, conditions and other problems that might influence their yoga practice.
 It is also recommended to state clearly, that students assume full liability for their own health and well-being.